AmazeeLabs/subscriptions/README.txt

 - replaced confirmation page with message and redirect (addresses request #4625)

 03/06/2006 (dan ziemecki)
-- added notification upon node status change, like publishing (Fixes bug #31041)
+- added notification upon node status change, like publishing (fixes bug #31041)
 - added another array initialization to prevent error on an array merge.

 03/04/2006 (dan ziemecki)
 - added Norwegian translation
-- added check to see if comments are allowed on a node and if the viewer is logged on before prompting viewer to subscribe.
-(Fixes bug #26130)
+- added check to see if comments are allowed on a node and if the viewer is logged on before prompting viewer to subscribe. (fixes bug #26130)
 - added array initialization to prevent error on an array merge.
   (Fixes bug #22849)